DelineaXPM/delinea-platform/Scripts/SecretServer/Confluent/Instructions.md

 - Click on Import.

-- Copy and Paste the XML in the [Confluent Discovery Credentials Template.xml File](./Templates/Confluent%20Discovery%20Credentials.xml)
+- Copy and Paste the XML in the [Confluent Discovery Credentials Template File](./Templates/Confluent%20Discovery%20Credentials.xml)

 - Click on Save